Choosing a Dental Implant Dentist in Austin

-A consultation with Dr. Tejas Patel at Austin Cosmetic can certainly provide you with answers to any questions you may have about picking the right type of dental implant for your situation, but this page can provide you with some details on the types of dental implants available, and the points that patients typically want to consider when making their selection.
+A consultation with Dr. Tejas Patel at Austin Cosmetic can undoubtedly provide you with answers to any questions you may have about picking the right type of dental implants for your situation, but this page can give you some details on the types of dental implants available, and the points that patients typically want to consider when making their selection.

 - Single Implants, which involve the placement of a single titanium post placed within the bone of the jaw.
-Over time, bone tissue will fuse with the implant, and as a result the implant will become strong and stable.
-A fabricated prosthetic tooth is placed onto the post, like a dental crown, that looks and feels like your own natural tooth.
+Over time, bone tissue will fuse with the implant, and as a result, the implant will become active and stable.
+A fabricated prosthetic tooth is placed onto the post, like a dental crown, that looks and feels like your natural tooth.

 - All-on-4 Treatment, which offers complete replacement of the upper or lower teeth when all are missing or otherwise need to be extracted.
 By using four dental implant posts as support, a fixed denture can be attached that will be much stronger than typical dentures.

 Details to Consider: